A Probabilistic Choreography Language for PRISM: Projection

-We now define the projection function.
+Given a label $a$ and a set of indices $I$, the set $\{a_i|i\in I\}$ contains unique identifiers generated from $a$.
+We do similarly for state labels $\iota$.
+Moreover, we extend a state with special variables $s_{\nr}$, one for each module that we are considering in a given choreography.
+The intuition is to use this variable to store the state label of the choreography that its projection is simulating.
+This is in line with the example in Section~\ref{sec:intro}, except that our formal projection uses annotation labels instead of natural numbers.
+We can then define the projection function.
 Since there are key differences between using probabilities and using rates, we proceed separately.
-We begin with choreographies that involve rates: \begin{definition}[Projection, CTMC] Given an annotated choreography with rates $C$, a module $\role p$, a natural number $\iota$, and $J=\{1,\dots,m\}$, we define the function $\proj$ as:
+We begin with choreographies that involve rates: \begin{definition}[Projection, CTMC] Given an annotated choreography with rates $\anno C$ and a module $\nrr$, we define the function $\proj$ as:

 \end{definition} We examine the various cases in the definition above.
+Intuitively, the projection function makes sense only for choreographies that have been annotated using $\mathsf{annot}$.
 The first three cases deal with the projection of an interaction.
-When projecting the first module \( \role p \), we create one command $\commandBase {a_j} {s_{\role q}\!=\! \iota} {\lambda_j:\ s_{\role q}\!=\! s_{\role q} +1+\sum_{k=1}^{j-1}\mathsf{nodes}({C_k})}\ \&\ \projE {u_j}{\role q}$ for each branch such that \begin{itemize} \item the label $a_j$ and its uniqueness ensure that all modules take the same branch; \item the guard $s_{\role q}\!=\! \iota$ ensures that these commands are only executable when the system has reached this particular state, identified by the reserved variable $s_{\role q}$; \item the rate $\lambda_j$ is the rate that appears in the same branch of the choreography \item the successor state is determined by incrementing $s_{\role q}$, depending on which branch was selected—the function $\mathsf{nodes}$ ensures that every interaction in all branches is assigned to a different counter value, thereby also discarding all branches that are not selected; \item the projected update $\projE {u_j}{\role q}$ acts as a filter on the list of updates in $u_j$, ensuring that only those variables local to $\role q$ are updated. \end{itemize} Note that the translation works only with rates.
-In the case of probabilities, the definition above is incorrect, as we must ensure that the probabilities in a branching sum to 1.
+When projecting the first module $\nr$, we create one command $\commandBase {a_j} {s_{\nrr}\!=\! \iota} {\lambda_j:\ s_{\role q}'\!=\! \topannotation \nrr{\anno C_j}}\ \&\ \projE {u_j}{\nrr}$ for each branch such that \begin{itemize} \item the label $a_j$ and its uniqueness ensure that all modules take the same branch; \item the guard $s_{\role q}\!=\! \iota$ ensures that these commands are only executable when the system has reached this particular state, identified by the reserved variable $s_{\role q}$; \item the rate $\lambda_j$ is the rate that appears in the same branch of the choreography \item the successor state is determined by updating $s_{\role q}$ to $\topannotation \nrr{C_j}$, depending on which branch $j$ was selected.
+The function $\mathsf{annot}$ ensures that every step in all branches is assigned to a different label, thereby also discarding all branches that are not selected;

+\item the projected update $\projE{u_j}{\nrr}$ acts as a filter on the list of updates in $u_j$, ensuring that only those variables local to $\role q$ are updated.
+We do not define $\projE{u_j}{\nrr}$ explicitly, but we assume that it adheres to the allocation of variables fixed prior to projection.
+Since PRISM would reject an input in which multiple modules update the same variables, our projection is undefined in such cases.